Tjatse/node-readability/README.md

 ## Other Library
 ### [luin/node-readability](https://github.com/luin/node-readability)
-luin/node-readability is an old Readability that be transformed from **Arc90**, easy to use, but the problem is - Too slow.
-It was based on `JSDOM`, the HTML must be written in strict mode, you can not make any mistake, like:
+luin/node-readability is an old Readability that be transformed from **Arc90**, easy to use, but the problem is - TOO SLOW.
+It was based on `jsdom`, so, the HTML must be written in strict mode, which means you can not make any mistake, e.g.:

 ```html
 <P>Paragraphs</p>